 Listen up, plant parents: your leafy greens have a lot more to offer than creating a cool, botanical atmosphere.
-Not only can houseplants improve your air quality and minimize stress, but some species can also help combat seasonal-affective disorder.
+Not only can houseplants improve your air quality and minimize stress, but taking care of plants can also help combat the winter blues.

 If your home doesn’t get a lot of sun in the winter, you can always opt for a species that requires medium to low direct light, like a ZZ Plant.
 That way, you can enjoy all the benefits of live plants—minus the stress of inadvertently killing your greenery mid-winter.

 Is it just us, or are blackout curtains a design catch-22?
 The thick shades are known to block out any and all outside light, making them a godsend for stubborn sleepers.
 However, if you spend the entire day at home, they can make your home feel darker and gloomier.

 It doesn't have to be either darkness or harsh sunlight.
 If you’re looking for a happy medium, consider a set of sheer curtains.
 This airy style will filter out those ultra-bright rays—and give you some privacy—without feeling claustrophobic.

 In case you didn’t get the memo, scents don’t just smell good, but can make you feel good, too.
 Research suggests that certain scents can completely change your mood.
 For example, lemon and lavender are known to alleviate stress, while jasmine can instantly boost your well-being.

 The good news is there’s more than one way to incorporate fragrances into your home.
 While candles and room sprays are traditional ways to get your scent on, you can always pick up a diffuser and add a few drops of essential oil.